2020 South Australian Masters Games Expressions of Interest

 - Council partnerships and relationships are strengthened as the Masters Games is delivered with and for the community.

-The bidding document incorporating the expression of interest for the 2020 South Australian Masters Games is attached to this email and I encourage you to consider if your Region would be interested in conducting the event.
+The bidding document incorporating the expression of interest for the 2020 South Australian Masters Games is in the link below and I encourage you to consider if your Region would be interested in conducting the event.
 We have enjoyed many successful Masters Games across South Australia and there is no doubt that the regional communities have embraced the Games for their locals and the many passionate Master’s athletes who travel far and wide for their sporting events.

 We look forward to your interest and submission to host the 2020 South Australian Masters Games.